lyra/embedded-form-glue/README.md

 # embedded-form-glue Javascript library

-**note: The library it not yet published.
-It will be publicly available the third week of may.
-If you want to test it before, please post an issue.**

 The **embedded-form-glue** Javascript library helps you to integrate a payment form into your favorite framework easily using npm or any similar tools.